-On a recent holiday trip to Spain, Carini Heating and Air Conditioning Vice President of Marketing Doug Cooper toured the grounds of Park Guell, a public park managed by the City Council of Barcelona, and a national cultural site on UNESCO’s World Heritage List.
+On a recent holiday trip to Spain, Carini Heating, Air and Plumbing Vice President of Marketing Doug Cooper toured the grounds of Park Guell, a public park managed by the City Council of Barcelona, and a national cultural site on UNESCO’s World Heritage List.
 The building of Park Guell was funded by Catalan businessman Eusebio Guell Bacigalupi (1846-1918), and work began in the year 1900.
 Guell commissioned the design and development project of Park Guell to Antoni Gaudí, the world-renowned architect and designer, whose works alone have become the centerpiece for a significant part of the tourism industry in Barcelona.
 The Gaudi House Museum in Park Guell opened on September 28, 1963, after it had been the residence of Antoni Gaudí from 1906 until the end of 1925.
 Today it stands as a private collection open to the public, providing glimpses of Gaudi’s life through his furnishings and documentation of his daily routines.

 “Touring the Gaudi house is kind of a surreal, like going back in time but feeling like Gaudi, the master, is still living there,” said Cooper.
 “His design ideas are both classic and modern.
 While touring the Gaudi residence, I looked out at a balcony off of one of the main rooms in the house, and saw a modern ductless mini split condenser, painted a complementary color to the outside walls.”